ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

 ## Add Raven ETL

-[Raven ETL](../../../../server/ongoing-tasks/etl/raven) tasks enable ongoing Extract, Transform, Load functionality between RavenDB servers.
+[Raven ETL](../../../../server/ongoing-tasks/etl/raven) tasks enable ongoing Extract, Transform, Load functionality from a RavenDB source database to a RavenDB destination.

 * **Secure servers**
   In addition to defining a connection string, to connect secure RavenDB servers you must [export the server certificate](../../../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates)